kishan0725/track-covid19-angular/README.md

 An application that tracks the status of coronavirus all over the world - using Angular 10, Material UI, ng2-charts and chart.js and deployed in AWS S3.

+**Note:** The Application is still under developement.
+The alignment of this application might not be compatible with your device.
+Sorry for the inconveniences.

 Live Demo: http://track-covid19.s3-website-us-east-1.amazonaws.com/

 ## Screenshots